peidevs/Event_Resources/MeetUps.md

 ##### Topics

-* **Additive Manufacturing: Beyond the Prototype** - Jeff Bowser, [FabLab Atlantic](http://www.upei.ca/engineering/fablab-atlantic)<br />
+* **Additive Manufacturing: Beyond the Prototype** - Jeff Bowser, [FabLab Atlantic](http://www.upei.ca/engineering/fablab-atlantic)
-An introduction to the Fab Lab and UPEI and it's current and future role.
+  * An introduction to the Fab Lab and UPEI and it's current and future role.
 A look at how additive manufacturing is changing how we solve problems like never before.
-* **SolidWorks 3D Modeling** - Steve Buss<br />
+* **SolidWorks 3D Modeling** - Steve Buss
-Going through design problems and using Solid Works to create a solution.
+  * Going through design problems and using Solid Works to create a solution.
 A must-see for hobbyists and 3D-printer enthusiasts!

 ##### Announcements
 * [Northeast PHP Conference](http://2016.northeastphp.org/) - Call for Papers